StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 Good user interface (UI) gives you the opportunity to do something.
 In a fancier program with a good UI, the functions are discoverable and learnable. **Get over it.**

+Developers say, "Don't teach GUI's!"
+The command-line was the successor to punchcards, and it's the most powerful user interface ever.
+We're going back to granddaddy DOS, as used by the most advanced programmers.
+You have to rely on memorization.

+In a GUI, there are extra items on screen to help you learn to use the computer: menus, icons, etc. These are **affordances**.
+In a more general definition, an affordance is a relationship between an organism and an object or environment, which allows the organism the opportunity to perform an action.
+(For example, a lightswitch that goes up and down, or a GUI and all its helpful features.)

-In the command line, the UI is a flashing cursor.
+There's one UI that has no affordances: the command line In the command line, the UI is a flashing cursor.
 The command line is UI for consenting adults who know what they're doing.
 It's hard, but if you know how to use it, you can make the computer do anything. **The medium of the computer is text.**

 Our basic tools (from the dawn of the computer era) are: